 four months (as of this January, 2023 update, it has been one year of living with these self-adhesive tiles).
 Everything detailed below is true after one year.
 So far, it has remained stuck in most places.
 As I said before, I didn’t sufficiently clean the surface behind the stove before applying the peel and stick wall tiles, so it did come up in several different places in a 2 x 3 foot section.
 Overall though, it is standing the test of time!

 - I purchased wallpaper adhesive seam repair and ran thin lines of adhesive under the areas that were coming up.
 Adhesive did squeeze out a little when I pressed down, but I immediately wiped it with a wet rag with no problem.
 So far, the adhesive has held down the tiles that have come unstuck.

 Does it smell?

-Can you clean sticky tile?
+Can you clean self-adhesive wall tile?

-- The sticky tile that I bought is gel, so it has a “gel” feeling, meaning it is not slick but “grabs” when I wipe it down.
+- The self-adhesive wall tile that I bought is gel, so it has a “gel” feeling, meaning it is not slick but “grabs” when I wipe it down.
 This is probably not true for all sticky tile choices, but it is for mine.
 It is very cleanable, but I have to make sure the rag is pretty wet.